Achilles Tendinopathy

 Achilles tendinopathy is a painful overuse condition of the Achilles tendon, which connects the calf muscles to the heel.
 Rather than true inflammation, it reflects failed healing with disorganized tendon fibers.
 Symptoms include pain, stiffness, and swelling at the back of the ankle that worsen with activity.

 Achilles tendinopathy represents a failed healing response in the tendon rather than true inflammation.
-Histologically, the tissue shows disorganized collagen fibers, increased ground substance, and neovascularization (new blood vessel ingrowth) — a pattern termed tendinosis.
+Histologically, the tissue shows disorganized collagen fibers, increased ground substance, and neovascularization (new blood vessel ingrowth).
+This pattern is termed tendinosis.
 The two subtypes differ significantly:

 Midportion Tendinopathy